brysonian/courseware/README.md

 * `CONTENT_DIR` will use the specified directory to load site content.
 The default is `content`

 ## Building sass
 Styles are written in sass.
-You can compile them by cding into `app` via parcel using `npm run build` You can also watch for changes (useful for development) using `npm start`
+You can compile them by using parcel.
+First cd into `app` and run `npm run build` You can also watch for changes (useful for development) using `npm start`

 ## Bundling
 The app dir can be bundled into a phar archive using `npm run bundle` in the `app` dir.